Optimal Sensor Gain Control for Minimum-Information Estimation of Continuous-Time Gauss-Markov Processes: Optimal solution in scalar case

 \subsubsection{Case C}

-In this case, the initial state-costate pair $(x_{t_0}^\star,p_{t_0}^\star)$ of the optimal solution can belong to four different regions indicated by four different colors in Fig.~\ref{fig:case_c_color}.
-The boundaries of the blue region are defined by the switching surface $\mathcal{S}$ and the separatrices converging to the point $E$.
+In this scenario, the initial state-costate pair $(x_{t_0}^\star,p_{t_0}^\star)$ of the optimal solution can belong to four different regions as shown by different colors in Fig.~\ref{fig:case_c_color}.
+The boundaries of the blue region are characterized by $\mathcal{S}$ and the separatrices converging to $E$.